 A Transitional Care Unit (TCU) is a recuperative and supportive place to heal following an injury, surgery, or serious illness.
 From changes to one’s daily schedule to the adjustments necessary to return home – our care team of nurses, doctors, and therapists manage transitions and help you or your family member regain a level of independence for a safe return home.

 Patient Care Services & Your Care Team

-Your primary care provider may continue to be responsible for your care while you are in the TCU or he or she may choose to transfer your medical care to the hospitalist service.
-Hospitalists are physicians on duty for the hospital and TCU seven days a week, 24 hours a day.
+Your primary care provider may continue to be responsible for your care while you are in the TCU, or they may choose to transfer your daily medical care in TCU and get updates from our 24/7 physicians on duty at SMH, known as Hospitalists.

 Our case managers help patients and families with referrals to our rehabilitation and support programs, provide information about your illness and treatment options, and help you evaluate and understand your insurance benefits.
 For more information or to contact Sheridan Memorial Hospital’s Case Management Team, Click Here